OctopusDeploy/docs/docs/installation/installing-tentacles/proxy-support.md

 Octopus only supports the use of HTTPS proxies, there is no support for SOCKS proxies.
 :::

 ![](/docs/images/5669147/5865713.png "width=500")

-On this page:

-- Configuring a Tentacle Communications Proxy
- - Listening Tentacles
- - SSH Targets
- - Polling Tentacles
-- Configuring a Web Request Proxy
-- Which proxy should I configure?
- - Working with Azure
- - Working with External NuGet Feeds
- - Working with Docker Registry
- - Making web requests from Custom Scripts
- - Configuring a Polling Tentacle to communicate via proxy
- - Configuring a Listening Tentacle to communicate via proxy
- - Configuring a proxy for communicating with an SSH target

 ## Configuring a Tentacle Communications Proxy {#ProxySupport-ConfiguringaTentacleCommunicationsProxy}